You can study individual units for personal or professional development without having to apply for a full QUT course.

 Knowing how to make sense of data for diverse audiences, through appropriate visual representation, is a key skill for contemporary communication professionals.
 This unit is included early in the program to teach you some fundamental knowledge and skills in data visualisation.

-It is critical for communication professionals to have an understanding of how the communication and media industries are disrupted and transformed by the power and influence of social platforms.
+It is critical for communication professionals to have an understanding of how the communication and media industries are disrupted and transformed by the power and influence of digital platforms.
 This unit addresses how platforms have changed media industry business models, content creation and distribution, as well as a deep exploration of the specifics of platforms and their audience and user cultures.
 As a digital communication professional the knowledge and skills developed in this unit will be essential for you to be effective in this digital media environment.

 Knowing how to analyse social media data sets by asking questions and making decisions that improve content and engagement is a fundamental skill for contemporary communication professionals.
 It is included in the early part of the program to develop your foundational data analytics knowledge and skills.